 - Easy to drive – EVs are an absolute pleasure to drive because you don’t have to operate the gear mechanisms.
 You only have to use a set of buttons that will increase or decrease the speed.

-- Environment friendly – If you will buying to buy an EV, you are doing good for environment.
-Buying an EV can reduce the footprint because there will be no emissions.
+- Environment friendly – buying an EV is good for environment, they have no emmisions and very low carbon footprint.
 EVs are now the most eco-friendly modes of transport available in the market.

 - Government incentives – The benefits of buying are not limited to the vehicle itself.
-Delhi Government also wants you to buy an EV because EVs are the future.
+Government wants you to buy an EV and provides significant deductibles compared to a normal car.

 Requirements for EV Public Charging Station (PSA) Installation